TeamNewPipe/documentation/docs/05_releasing.md

 ![this_is_fine](img/could_not_decrypt.png)

-As aforementioned, NewPipe is a web crawler and could break at any moment.
-In order to keep the downtime of NewPipe as low as possible, when such a shutdown happens, we allow __hotfixes__.
+As aforementioned, NewPipe heavily relies on external components and might break at a random point of time.
+In order to keep the NewPipe's downtime as low as possible, when such a shutdown happens, we allow __hotfixes__.

 - A hotfix allows work on the master branch instead of the dev branch.